Ceramic Paint-On Insulation: Does It Work?

 The Environmental Protection Agency says on their Energy Star site that “EPA does not recommend paints and coatings be used in place of traditional bulk insulation.
 We haven’t seen any independent studies which can verify their insulating qualities.”

 The reference links to this Energy Star and EPA sites are both broken.
 The Scientific American Journal does reference the quote above in their article from 2009.
 Lots has progressed since 2009.
 Fortunately Super Therm was developed in 1989 with the same proven, trusted and tested formula.
 The real Super Therm® by Superior Products International II.
-Inc. has over 700 pages of testing globally and is much better than ‘plain old acrylic paint’ as it also blocks 96.1% of solar heat…read our testing results for yourself.
+Inc. has over 700 pages of testing globally and is much better than ‘plain old acrylic paint’ as it also blocks most of the total solar heat…read our testing results for yourself.

 Alex Wilson at BuildingGreen, who I also respect, writes “To say that there is a lot of hype about insulating paints and radiant barrier coatings is an understatement.
 The Internet is rife with claims of paints that dramatically reduce heat transfer–usually based on some technological magic spun off from NASA.
 While these products may have some relevance in the extreme conditions of outer space, manufacturers of paints containing “ceramic beads” or “sodium borosilicate microspheres” are making claims that defy the laws of physics–and independent test results–when they claim they can save significant energy in buildings.”